DS4PS/ds4ps_dev_site/learn.md

 Open source tools and data programming languages have evolved rapidly and are quickly becoming industry standard for data scientists.

+The R community has taken this to another scale.
+There are currently 13,000 free and open-source packages available in R. It is better to think about R as an operating system, and the contributed packages as the programs you use for specific tasks.

+In addition to packages created for R, there are also powerful tools that make it easier to share data, collaborate on work, and share your results in creative ways.
+One of the reasons R has become an industry favorite is that it is highly integrated into this ecosystem.
+Many of these tools are built-right into R Studio, making it easier to manage large projects or collaborate.

 <br>
 <p style="text-align:center;">
 <iframe src="https://player.vimeo.com/video/180644880" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>